mjambon/ocaml-for-pa/README.md

 Tasks:

-* Build and run the initial implementation.
+* Build and run the initial code.
 Instructions are in the makefile.
 * Inspect the source code to see what's there.
 * Define the intermediate language (IL, file `IL.ml`).
 * Start implementing the evaluator (`Eval.ml`).
-You can start by leaving all by the simplest operations unimplemented for now.
+You can start by leaving all but the simplest operations unimplemented for now.
 * Print the result of evaluating an expression entered by the user.
 * Handle syntax errors gracefully as needed.
 Take care of possible bugs in the code provided by the teacher.